Wataru sushi chef charged with assault and extortion for allegedly beating employee

 Kumita also extorted thousands of dollars from Kaneda through fines and paycheck reductions, charging documents filed in King County Superior Court last December allege.
 Kumita did not immediately respond to requests for comment left at his home and restaurant.
 The story was first reported this week by Eater Seattle.

-Court documents and a supporting police investigation summary are based on information from Kaneda and other employees at Wataru, located on NE 65th Street.
+Court documents and a supporting police investigation summary are based on information from Kaneda and other employees at Wataru, on Northeast 65th Street.
 Kumita is an acclaimed sushi chef who, in 2017, was a James Beard award semifinalist in the Best Chef: Northwest category.

 Kaneda quit his job in June 2019.
 Asked by investigators why he put up with Kumita’s abuse for so many months before quitting, Kaneda said he feared losing his guest worker status that was controlled by his employer.
 Kaneda told police that in addition to the abuse, he was fined $100 for perceived mistakes in food preparation, and was sometimes forced to walk to an ATM to retrieve the money.
 He said Kumita also began deducting $1,000 a month from his paycheck.